 Upon reviewing your application and supporting documents, you may be invited to attend an interview by Skype™ or video conference.

-- Transcripts if your last degree was completed less than 5 years ago
+- Official transcripts if degree was completed less than 5 years ago

-- Proof of graduation if you graduated more than 5 years ago
+- Proof of graduation if degree was completed more than 5 years ago

 - Optional: Letter of support from your current employer